vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 After you replace the contents of the `override.json` file with your configuration, you can edit the resources within.
 Make sure that you set the template `override` variable to `true` as an input variable.
 For example, within the `variables.tf` file.

-Locally run configurations do not require a Terraform `apply` command to generate the `override.json`.
 To view your current configuration, run the `terraform refresh` command.

 #### Overriding only some variables

-The `override.json` file does not need to contain all elements.
-For instance,
+The `override.json` file does not require all elements.
+For example,

 ```json
 {